Maverick is a Marvel character with ties with the X-Men.

 Gains and losses

 During one mission, while carrying Logan and Creed who had been severely wounded by shrapnel, Nord encountered a East German fire team led by his brother Andreas.
-Still desensitized from the death of his wife, North refused to surrender.
+Still desensitized by the death of his wife, North refused to surrender.

 Christoph killed all his opponents, including Andreas, rather than surrender his wounded comrades-in-arms.